python/devguide/documentation/style-guide.rst

 reST
    For "reStructuredText," an easy to read, plaintext markup syntax used to produce Python documentation.
-When spelled out, it is always one word and both forms start with a lower case 'r'.
+When spelled out, it is always one word and both forms start with a lowercase 'r'.

 Unicode
    The name of a character coding system.
 This is always written